-45 § 1123.650.
+§ 1123.640.
 Time for filing petition for review in other adjudicative proceedings

-1123.650. (a) The petition for review of a decision in an adjudicative proceeding, other than a petition governed by Section 1123.640, shall be filed not later than 90 days after the decision is announced or after the notice required by

-49 Section 1123.630 is delivered, served, or mailed, whichever is later.

-1 (b) Subject to subdivision (c), the time for filing the petition for review is 2 extended as to a party:

-(1) During any period when the party is seeking reconsideration of the decision pursuant to express statute, rule, charter, or ordinance.

-5 (2) If, within 15 days after the decision is effective, the party makes a written 6 request to the agency to prepare all or any part of the record, until 30 days after 7 the record is delivered to the party.

-(c) In no case shall a petition for review of a decision described in subdivision (a) be filed later than one hundred eighty days after the decision is announced or reconsideration is rejected, whichever is later.
+- 1123.640. (a) The petition for review of a decision in an adjudicative proceeding, other than a petition governed by Section 1123.630, shall be filed not later than 90 days after the decision is announced or after the notice required by subdivision (d) is delivered, served, or mailed, whichever is later. - (b) Subject to subdivision (c), the time for filing the petition for review is extended as to a party: - (1) During any period when the party is seeking reconsideration of the decision pursuant to express statute, rule, charter, or ordinance. - (2) Until 30 days after the record is delivered to the party if, within 15 days after the decision is effective, the party makes a written request to the agency to prepare all or any part of the record, and, within 15 days after being notified of the estimated fee and cost, pays the fee and cost provided in Section 1123.910. - (c) In no case shall a petition for review of a decision described in subdivision (a) be filed later than one hundred eighty days after the decision is announced or reconsideration is rejected, whichever is later. - (d) In addition to any notice of agency action required by statute, in an adjudicative proceeding described in subdivision (a), the agency shall in the decision or otherwise give notice to the parties in substantially the following form: "The last day to file a petition with a court for review of the decision may be as early as 90 days after the decision is announced, or in the case of a decision pursuant to environmental laws, as early as 30 days after the time begins to run."

 Comment.
+Section 1123.640 continues the 90-day limitations period for local agency adjudication in former Section 1094.6(b).
+The provision in subdivision (b)(2) making the extension of time during preparation of the record contingent on payment of the fee and cost is drawn from former Government Code Section 11523.
+See also Sections 12-12b (computation of time).

-Section 1123.650 continues the 90-day limitations period for local agency 11 12 adjudication in former Section 1094.6(b).
-Section 1123.650 does not override special limitations periods applicable to particular proceedings, such as for cancellation by a city or 13 county of a contract limiting use of agricultural land under the Williamson Act (Gov't Code § 14 15 51286), California Environmental Quality Act (Pub.
+Section 1123.640 does not override special limitations periods applicable to particular proceedings, such as for cancellation by a city or county of a contract limiting use of agricultural land under the Williamson Act (Gov't Code § 51286), decision of a local legislative body adopting or amending a general or specific plan, zoning ordinance, regulation attached to a specific plan, or development agreement (Gov't Code § 65009), or a cease and desist order of the San Francisco Bay Conservation and Development Commission and complaint by BCDC for administrative civil liability (Gov't Code §§ 66639, 66641.7).
+See Section 1121.110 (conflicting or inconsistent statute controls).
+Section 1123.640 does not apply to proceedings under the California Environmental Quality Act.
+Pub.
 Res.
-Code § 21167), decision of a local legislative body adopting or amending a general or specific plan, regulation attached to a 16 specific plan, or development agreement (Gov't Code § 65009), or a cease and desist order of 17 the San Francisco Bay Conservation and Development Commission and complaint by BCDC 18 19 for administrative civil liability (Gov't Code §§ 66639, 66641.7).
-See Section 1121.110 20 (conflicting or inconsistent statute controls).
+Code § 21168(b).